 However, you should avoid bulbs, tubers, and some seeds.
 These are either toxic or too starchy for rabbits.
 Read on for the safest plants you can grow for your rabbits to complement their diet.

-Top 10 Common Plants to Grow as Rabbit Food
+10 Plants to Grow as Rabbit Food Types

 You can turn your backyard into a lush garden with all plants your rabbit requires for survival.